🇳🇿 NEW ZEALAND - The South Island 10, 13, or 16 days

 DAY 2

-Glenorchy is a charming town featuring pristine lakes, red beech forests, open plains and towering peaks.
+• Glenorchy is a charming town with clear lakes, red beech forests, open plains and tall mountains.

-Photographers can capture stunning views of Lake Wakatipu's blue waters and the Remarkables mountains.
-The drive from Queenstown to Glenorchy is one of New Zealand's most beautiful routes.
+Queenstown to Glenorchy is one of New Zealand’s most scenic routes.

 The region offers an amazing journey deep into rock pools, streams and dramatic chasms of Mt Aspiring National Park.